Understanding and Analyzing Application Crash Reports

 On iOS, keyboard extensions will be quit by the host app if they take too long to load.
 It's unlikely that the Backtraces shown in the crash report will point to the responsible code.
-Most likely, some other code along the startup path for the extension is taking a long time to complete but finishes before the time limit, so execution has moved onto the code shown in the Backtraces when the extension is quit.
+Most likely, some other code along the startup path for the extension has taken a long time to complete but finished before the time limit, and execution moved onto the code shown in the Backtraces when the extension was quit.
 You should profile the extension to better understand where most of the work during startup is occurring, and move that work to a background thread or defer it until later (after the extension has loaded).

 The process was terminated at the request of the system.
 Look at the Termination Reason field to better understand the cause of the termination.

 The Termination Reason field will contain a namespace followed by a code.
 The following codes are specific to watchOS:

 0xc51bad01indicates that a watch app was terminated because it used too much CPU time while performing a background task.
 To address this issue, optimize the code performing the background task to be more CPU efficient, or decrease the amount of work that the app performs while running in the background.